Wilfred/trifle/notes/toolset.md

 ## Editor

-Baobab would benefit from a built-in editor.
+Trifle would benefit from a built-in editor.
 This should be strongly Emacs influenced, and similarly start with a conservative default configuration (e.g. C-c, C-x, C-v clipboard, paredit disabled).